joeyabouharb/trip-planner-app/README.md

 As listed in the requirements text file, this requires:

 - Flask
+- An API Key from the Open-Data Platform.
+Its free :smirk:
 - datetime module with the dateutils extension
 - auto-generated swagger client for API connectivity.
 This package is served on my github, with some changes which you can view here: https://github.com/joeyabouharb/opendata-swagger.